What Is Agile Project Management?

 The standup meeting is a daily occurrence in agile project management.
 It’s a short meeting, often referred to as a daily scrum meeting, in which everyone on the team makes sure they’re on the same page.
 It’s called a standup meeting as everyone is standing, which helps keep the meetings brief.

-An agile board, also referred to as a kanban board or scrum board, is used to track the project.
-It can be a whiteboard or a kanban board software, which is part of must project management software solutions.
+An agile board is also referred to as a kanban board or scrum board and is used to track the project.
+It can be a whiteboard or a kanban board software, which is part of most project management software solutions.
 This shows where tasks are in the production cycle.

-Spring planning is that part of scrum that kicks off a sprint.
-It is during the sprint plan that the team meets to discuss what can be delivered in the upcoming sprint and how that work will be executed.
-It’s a collaborative process that involves the entire sprum team.
+Sprint planning is that part of the scrum that kicks off a sprint.
+It’s during the sprint plan that the team meets to discuss what can be delivered in the upcoming sprint and how that work will be executed.
+It’s a collaborative process that involves the entire scrum team.

 The sprint review occurs at the end of the sprint.
 The scrum team meets to review the work they completed during the scrum and decide what additional changes are necessary.
-These changes are then worked on in future sprints.
+These changes are then incorporated into future sprints.

 ProjectManager for Agile Project Management

-ProjectManager is a cloud-based work and project management software that connects hybrid teams on a collaborative platform that helps them work more productively.
+ProjectManager is work and project management software that connects hybrid teams on a collaborative platform.
 Whether you’re working strictly in an agile environment or a hybrid model, our tool has multiple product views and a single source of truth so no matter where or how you work, we keep you connected.

-Scrum teams are self-directed but that doesn’t mean the product owner isn’t monitoring their progress.
-Our real-time dashboard automatically gathers data from the sprint and displays it across six metrics in color, easy-to-read graphs and charts.
-There’s no setup required as with other lightweight tools.
-This way you get a status report at your fingertips without getting in the way of your team.
+Scrum teams are self-directed but that doesn’t mean the product owner isn’t monitoring progress.
+Our real-time dashboard automatically gathers data from the sprint and displays it across six metrics in easy-to-read graphs and charts.
+There’s no setup required as with other lightweight tools, allowing you to get a status report at your fingertips without getting in the way of your team.

 Agile Project Management Training Video

-Agile is a good approach to use for many projects, not just in IT.
-Many marketing teams, for example, are using Agile in their production planning.
-In this video, Devin Deen gives you an overview of Agile project management in just 3 minutes—after, that is, he offers up the history of the Agile approach.
+Agile is a good approach to use for many projects.
+Many marketing teams, for example, are using agile in their production planning.
+In this video, Devin Deen gives you an overview of agile project management in just 3 minutes—after, he offers up the history of the agile approach.

 Thanks for watching!

 Agile is all about speed and collaboration.
-Our customized workflows and task approval helps your team focus by removing the busywork while controlling who can update the status of a sprint.
+Our customized workflows and task approval help your team focus by removing the busy work while controlling who can update the status of a sprint.
 Our software is collaborative to the core.
 Teams can comment, share files and stay updated with email notifications and in-app alerts.
 Get started with ProjectManager for free today.